bjb568/debate-server/README.md

 # debate-server
-A yaml database frontend for debate cases
+A front-end for debate case viewing and editing

 To run: